colindembovsky/hydejack-starter-kit/_featured_tags/docker.md

 ---
 # Featured tags need to have either the `list` or `grid` layout (PRO only).
 layout: list
-title: actions
+title: docker
-slug: actions
+slug: docker
 description: >
-  Posts about GitHub Actions.
+  Posts about Docker development and DevOps.
 sitemap: false
 ---